Microsoft Access Migration Strategy Report

 Initially, in the early 1990s, the Electric and Gas branches were one integral organization, and a single database application was used for tracking utility incidents, annual audits of utilities, and consumer-reported complaints.
 When the Electric and Gas organizations were separated into two branches, the database application for incidents, audits, and complaints was separated into two applications: one for the Electric branch, and one for the Gas branch.
 The split databases were split again and again, and then each individual application was customized further to meet the needs of a particular business unit in a particular geographic location.
 The resulting seven MS Access database applications each were developed by different business analysts, and subsequently, different code bases and individually unique interfaces exist.

-Given the importance of the Utility Safety & Reliability Database System (USRDS) data, the SED management has requested that the seven MS Access database applications be conformed, consolidated, migrated and modernized back into a single solution.
+Given the importance of the Utility Safety & Reliability Database System (USRDS) data, the SED management team requested that the seven MS Access database applications be conformed, consolidated, migrated and modernized back into a single solution.

 The following diagrams document the transformation from the current state to the final application by our MS Access developers, data and technical solution architectures.